dchou1618/234-project/README.md

 ## DeepCubeA

 1. Setup with python venv and `pip install -r requirements.txt`.
 2. Export the appropriate python paths so relative imports are recognized.
 See `example.sh`.
+One would run `source ./example.sh`